apathor/cz/README.md

 ```

-## Key Bindings
+## Configuration

 To get the most out of cz users should consider binding shell and window manager keys.

+### Bash

 Bash users can source cz to load two functions useful for key bindings:

  - rleval : insert the output of a command at cursor point in the readline buffer
  - rlword : replace the word under the cursor in the readline buffer with the output of a command

-Add the following to ~/.bashrc for keys bindings that provide an interface to all plugins:
+Add the following to ~/.bashrc to configure key bindings that provide an interface to all plugins:
 ```sh
 # source cz to enable completion and extra functions
 . cz